kisalnelaka/yt2mp/README.md

-# yt2mp3
+# yt2mp
-youtube to mp3  with a url list from a text file
+youtube downloader  with a url list from a text file